Online Self-Training for Co-Adaptation in Hierarchical Diffusion Policies: Baselines details

-$\bullet$ \textbf{Shared representations:} The final class of methods enforces coupling through shared cross-level representations.
-An early and widely used CALVIN baseline in this category is HULC~\cite{mees2022HULC}.
-In this method, the hierarchical policy is trained end-to-end with \pihl generating global discrete latent plans and \pill learning local policies that are conditioned on these plans.
-LDC~\cite{zhang2024LDC} first trains a controller based on the HULC architecture (utilizing its discrete latent space) and then uses the trained latent space of this \pill to generate plans using a diffusion \pihl.
-This way, \pihl generates compressed plans that contain exactly the information required by \pill to solve the task.
-MDT~\cite{reuss2024MDT} is, at the time of writing, the current SOTA on the CALVIN ($D\rightarrow D$) LH-MTLC benchmark among methods trained from scratch.
-In this method, \pihl is a transformer-based model that encodes the task context and current observation, leveraging a pre-trained Voltron~\cite{karamcheti2023voltron} vision-encoder, into a latent goal representation.
+$\bullet$ \textbf{Shared representations, Figure~\ref{fig:baselines} (c):} The final class of methods enforces coupling through shared cross-level representations.
+An early and widely used CALVIN baseline in this category is HULC~\citep{mees2022HULC}.
+In this method, the hierarchical policy is trained end-to-end with HL generating global discrete latent plans and LL learning local policies that are conditioned on these plans.
+LDC~\citep{zhang2024LDC} first trains a controller based on the HULC architecture (utilizing its discrete latent space) and then uses the trained latent space of this LL to generate plans using a diffusion \pihl.
+This way, HL generates compressed plans that contain exactly the information required by LL to solve the task.
+MDT~\citep{reuss2024MDT} is, at the time of writing, the current SOTA on the CALVIN ($D\rightarrow D$) LH-MTLC benchmark among hierarchical methods.
+In this method, HL is a transformer-based model that encodes the task context and current observation, leveraging a pre-trained Voltron~\citep{karamcheti2023voltron} vision-encoder, into a latent goal representation.
 This latent is then used to condition an attention-based diffusion \pill.
-The framework is trained using a joint objective: \pihl learns to represent the plan by predicting the next visual subgoal, while \pill is trained via a diffusion loss to map these goal-conditioned latents to continuous actions.
+The framework is trained using a joint objective: HL learns to represent the plan by predicting the next visual subgoal, while LL is trained via a diffusion loss to map these goal-conditioned latents to continuous actions.
 This ensures the latent space both encapsulates the necessary temporal information for planning and provides effective guidance for the low-level controller.